lucianoayres/satoshi/README.md

 ## Creating a Fully Automated Flow

-To create a seamless, fully automated investment process that includes scheduling PIX transfers from your bank app to your Mercado Bitcoin account alongside the automated investment workflow in this project, follow these steps:
+To create a seamless, fully automated investment process, follow these steps:

 1. **Set Up PIX Transfer Scheduling in Your Bank App**